giaplee/codi-coding-assistant/README.md

 To set up local LLMs, you can follow these guides:

 - **Ollama**: Install Ollama by following the instructions on their [official website](https://ollama.com/docs/getting-started).
-After installation, you can pull models using commands like `ollama pull qwen2.5-coder:7b`.
+After installation, you can pull models using commands like `ollama pull qwen2.5-coder:7b` or pull and run a model `ollama run qwen2.5-coder:7b`.
+Local API URL (default) = `http://localhost:11434/api/generate`

 - **LM Studio**: Download LM Studio from their [official site](https://lmstudio.ai) and follow the setup instructions provided there.
+Local API URL (default) = `http://localhost:1234/v1/completions` or `http://localhost:1234/v1/chat/completions`

 ## Extension Settings